-In addition to the main investment strategies described above, the fund may make other types of investments, such as investments in preferred stocks, convertible securities, and asset-backed securities.
+In addition to the main investment strategies described above, the fund may make other types of investments, such as investments in equity securities, assetbacked, hybrid and structured bonds and notes, preferred securities that would be characterized as debt securities under applicable accounting standards and tax laws, and assignments of and participations in fixed and floating rate loans.
 The fund may also invest in cash or cash equivalents, including money market instruments or short-term instruments such as commercial paper, bank obligations (e.g., certificates of deposit and bankers' acceptances), repurchase agreements, and U.S. Treasury bills or other government obligations.
 The fund may also from time to time invest a portion of its cash balances in money market and/or short-term bond funds advised by Putnam Management or its affiliates.
 The percentage of the fund invested in cash and cash equivalents and such money market and short-term bond funds is expected to vary over time and will depend on various factors, including market conditions, purchase and redemption activity by fund shareholders, and Putnam Management's assessment of the cash level that is appropriate to allow the fund to pursue investment opportunities as they arise and to meet shareholder redemption requests.
 Large cash positions may dampen performance and may prevent the fund from achieving its goal.
 These practices may be subject to other risks, as described under Miscellaneous Investments, Investment Practices and Risks in the SAI.